-Neo-liberalism in education and its overall social policy is based on the belief that the market is basically fair and justice, that the market is ultimately based on efforts, effective and fair allocation of resources, for all consumers to create opportunities employment and the best mechanism for the future (Apple, 2005).
+Neo-liberalism in education and its overall social policy is based on the belief that the market is basically fair and justice, that the market is ultimately based on efforts, effective and fair allocation of resources, for all consumers to create employment opportunities and mechanism for the future (Apple, 2005).
 For example, the 1980s copyright law and patent law changes, allowing universities to have courses and create new knowledge, and benefit from it, so that universities can have entrepreneurial companies based on their new knowledge (Slaughter & Rhoades, 2004).
-However, research into faculty in the globalized market has become a national policy plan, with significant reductions in State funding for higher education development. followed by an increase in the number of faculty (Slaughter & Leslie, 1997).
-On the other hand, although neoliberalism has significantly affected business practice and higher education management, business management theory believes that disruptive business is an innovative business, and infers that all innovations in the market are good (Taylor, 2017).
+However, research into faculty in the globalized market has become a national policy plan, with significant reductions in State funding for higher education development, followed by an increase in the number of faculty (Slaughter & Leslie, 1997).
+On the other hand, although neoliberalism has significantly affected higher and business practice management. management business theory believes that disruptive business is an innovative business, and infers that all innovations in the market are good (Taylor, 2017).